- Encourage good habits in children in age-appropriate ways.

 Reward good saving habits!
-Children and young teens may not find saving as rewarding as spending all their money, so try picking a point at which to match what your child saves.
+Children of all ages and young teens may not find saving as rewarding as spending all their money, so try picking a point at which to match what your child saves.
 For example, if your kid’s goal is to save $20, you could add an additional amount to the savings once the goal is reached.
 This might lay the groundwork for more disciplined savings later in life when, say, your child reaches adulthood, and potentially earns a company match through a 401(k) plan.

 Ages 15 to 18: Keep track

 With college on the horizon, you need to set the foundation for budgeting.
 While children may not be financially independent in college, they will likely have to manage their own money to a certain extent.
 One way to do that may be through an after-school or weekend job.
 "Kids may be more careful with what they’ve earned than with money that is just handed to them," says Gotlib.

 Learning how to budget is a matter of building off what the child has learned up to this point: